namtoki/English/input/why-software-engineer-is-no-longer-a-dream-job.md

 It's like when there's a ton of hype surrounding a certain product that you don't even necessarily want, but you buy anyways because you see everyone else doing it.

 There wasn't a lot of rhyme or reason for these decisions and it was only a matter of time before employees would have to pay for mistakes that they didn't make.

-I was teaching at a coding boot camp during this time and I personally witnessed nearly every student in the co cohort land a job right before or right after graduating from a 12-week boot camp.
+I was teaching at a coding boot camp during this time and I personally witnessed nearly every student in the cohort `land a job` right before or right after graduating from a 12-week boot camp.

 Everyone was saying learn to code because at that time it was genuinely good advice.

 People were literally doubling their salaries after a 3-month boot camp.
-And you don't get that kind of ROI anywhere else. myself and everyone I knew in my network were getting recruiter calls and emails on a daily basis and everyone was leaving their current role for a massive salary bump.
+And you don't get that kind of ROI anywhere else.

+myself and everyone I knew in my network were getting recruiter calls and emails on a daily basis and everyone was leaving their current role for a massive salary bump.

 But little did we know that this bubble was about to burst.

-2023 was the worst year for
-Silicon Valley since the dotcom crash with over
-260,000 jobs disappearing seemingly overnight.
+2023 was the worst year for Silicon Valley since the dotcom crash with over 260,000 jobs disappearing seemingly overnight.

 As pandemic era restrictions started to lift and people rushed to go outside again, tech execs suddenly realized that they had massively overhired.

-Pelaton's stock dropped faster than most people ditched their
+Pelaton's stock dropped faster than most people ditched their New Year's resolutions.

-New Year's resolutions.
-Amazon hired at really elevated levels during the pandemic era, and they're still learning that they're having to unwind that level of hiring because the economy they find themselves in now has changed.
+Amazon hired at really elevated levels during the pandemic era, and they're still learning that they're having to `unwind` that level of hiring because the economy they find themselves in now has changed.

 Because of the high interest rates, companies and investors were no longer interested in putting money into moonshot ideas.
 They wanted a return on investment and they wanted it fast.

-In the division I worked for, we stopped working on experimental projects that cost money in the short term but had the potential to grow into something big in the future.
+In the division I worked for,
+we stopped working on experimental projects that cost money in the short term but had the potential to grow into something big in the future.

 We went back to maintaining the legacy systems, which was boring, but at least it was a safe revenue generator.

-And because the cost of borrowing was so high, investors wanted a short-term, surefire return on their investment.
+And because the cost of borrowing was so high, investors wanted a short-term, `surefire` return on their investment.

 And what's one of the fastest ways to do that?
 Mass layoffs.

-They started in
-2023, and as we all know, they're still happening today.
+They started in 2023, and as we all know, they're still happening today.

 Each layoff made it easier for the next company to do layoffs because, hey, everyone else was doing it.

-And like I mentioned before, there is that herd mentality that comes into play.
+And like I mentioned before, there is that herd mentality that `comes into play`.

 And while it sucks for the affected employees, Wall Street continues to reward them for doing this.

-In 2023, Meta stock price shot up
-194%, making them the fifth largest tech company at the same time that they laid off 21,000 people.
-It's 2025 and the vibe has completely shifted.
+In 2023, Meta stock price shot up 194%, making them the fifth largest tech company at the same time that they laid off 21,000 people.

+It's 2025 and the vibe has
+completely shifted.
 Gone are the days of extravagant off-site retreats, free laundry, and flexible work from home